-The Nissan-Renault alliance announced on Feb.
+The Renault-Nissan Alliance announced on Feb.
 8 that it sold 9,961,347 vehicles worldwide in 2016, up 17% from 2015.
 The tally includes Mitsubishi Motors, in which Nissan acquired a 34% stake last year.

-The three-way alliance is now just behind Volkswagen, which sold 10.31 million, Toyota, which moved 10.17 million, and GM, which sold 10 million.
+The three-way alliance is now just behind Volkswagen, which sold 10.31 million, Toyota Motor, which moved 10.17 million, and GM, which sold 10 million.

 Economies of scale, however, can only take an automaker so far.

-Ghosn's alliance strategy brought down procurement costs, streamlined sales efforts and eased the financial burden of research and development.
+NEW BALLGAME Ghosn's alliance strategy brought down procurement costs, streamlined sales efforts and eased the financial burden of research and development.
 But Nissan must still contend with the breakneck pace of change in the auto industry.
-Next-generation green cars, artificial intelligence and self-driving technology are destined to spread.
+Next-generation green cars, artificial intelligence and self-driving technology are destined to play a greater role.

 Automakers face the challenge of incorporating new technologies developed in places like Silicon Valley, along with the question of what they should develop on their own.